 The Bears continued to carry their momentum into the bottom of the fifth when Ray Sass ’23 led the inning off with a single, followed by a Crawford double off the bottom of the wall in center field to score Sass from first to make it 5-3.
-Both teams then traded runs in the sixth inning, with Columbia plating an unearned run with a two-out single and Brown adding one on a ground ball, making it 6-4 after six.
-The Lions once again put pressure on the Bears in the late innings, plating nine runs over the final three frames, including six in the eighth inning to help pull away to the 15-5 final.
-Brown did get one run back in the bottom of the ninth with a last-chance effort off a leadoff double by Marra and an RBI single from Sass, but Bruno’s deficit was too large to overcome.
+In the sixth inning, each team scored once to make it 6-4.
+The Lions once again put pressure on the Bears late in the game, scoring nine times in the last three innings to increase their lead to 15-5.
+Brown got one run back in the bottom of the ninth with a last-chance effort off a leadoff double by Marra and an RBI single from Sass, but Bruno’s deficit was too large to overcome.

 Columbia 11, Brown 6